sophiCeiaUfg/sophi-vision/README.md

 # Sophi Vision Demo

-Inside the sophi-vision directory run:
+Clone the sophi-vision repository and the inside the sophi-vision directory run:

 ```sh
 source ./sophi_vision.sh